The Best Time to Work Out: What the Evidence Actually Shows

 Here's what matters more than timing: tracking your training consistently, regardless of when you lift.

-A lifter who trains at 6 AM three times per week will outprogress someone who sporadically hits evening sessions.
-Your body adapts to whatever schedule you maintain.
+A lifter who trains at 6 AM three times per week will out-progress someone who only sporadically hits evening sessions.
+Your body adapts to whatever schedule you maintain, so the schedule you can keep beats the one that's optimal on paper.

 - Evening lifters often log slightly higher training volumes

 The key insight?
-Your program's structure and progression scheme matter infinitely more than the clock on the wall.
+Your program's structure and progression scheme matter far more than the time on the clock.

 Making the Right Choice for You